-The Illinois Probate Act allows an adult child of a ward to petition the court if he or she believes that his or her parent’s legal guardian is unreasonably preventing visitation.
+The Illinois Probate Act allows an adult child, spouse, adult grandchild, parent or adult sibling of a ward to petition the court if he or she believes that his or her parent’s legal guardian is unreasonably preventing visitation.
 If an Illinois court finds visitation to be in the best interests of the ward, it may order the guardian to allow visitation.

 Essentially, Illinois court has to decide if the ward, if competent, would have wanted to engage in visitation with the adult child.
 If the court is unable to determine a stance, the court will review the following factors to determine the ward’s best interests:

 On the other hand, it is the legal guardian’s job to protect and assist the disabled adult with important aspects of his or her life, including limiting contact with individuals who only mean the ward harm.
 Guardians do have the ability to restrict other people’s contact with the protected person in some circumstances, including:

 If you are a legal guardian who feels that restricting visitation or contact with a particular person is necessary to the ward’s health and well-being, you’ll need to file papers with the Illinois court to request approval, depending on any of the above reasons.
 In these documents, you’ll have to provide details on why you believe contact should be limited, set the matter for a court hearing, and notify all required people.